 Even the most seasoned professional started with a blank CV and no experience.
 But it’s possible to create an impressive CV without the advantage of work experience.
-By using a format that highlights transferable skills and achievements, you can create a CV that will land you interviews for the jobs you want.
+Using a format that highlights transferable skills and achievements, you can create a CV that will land you interviews for the jobs you want.

 - The position and where it fits in the company